July 2020 Update

 The structure of each event consists of three basic activities:

 - Performance – Ensembles perform works from a prescribed music list or guidelines.
 All works on the music lists have an educational focus, allowing students to experience music composed specifically for this idiom.
-Performing in a wonderful space like Deakin Edge will change the way students feel about performance.
+Performing in a wonderful spaces will change the way students feel about performance.
 The pressure is on – in a good way!

 They also get a written adjudication as per a set of criteria developed in conjunction with music educators.
 Immediately after performing, each ensemble receives an “on-stage” tutorial with the Chief Adjudicator where the students work on aspects of their performance (that’s the magic bit).